 The major areas of tort litigation, based on their share of total tort trials completed in the general-jurisdiction courts of the 75 largest U.S. counties in 1996, are automobile-related torts (49 percent), premises liability (22 percent), and medical malpractice (12 percent).25 Many of the common categories of torts pose few policy problems.
 For example, automobile torts often have low awards: a median jury award of $18,000 for winning plaintiffs in state courts in the 75 largest counties in 1996, compared with a median award of $31,000 for all torts (see Table 1).

-In contrast, torts that have received the most public attention—such as product liability cases (including asbestos litigation) and medical malpractice cases—often involve larger stakes and have more significant effects on courts’ resources, victims’ compensation, the viability of businesses, and insurance premiums.
+In contrast, torts that have received the most public attention—such as products liability cases (including asbestos litigation) and medical malpractice cases—often involve larger stakes and have more significant effects on courts’ resources, victims’ compensation, the viability of businesses, and insurance premiums.
 Winning plaintiffs in state courts received a median award of $309,000 in asbestos cases and $286,000 in medical malpractice cases in the 75 largest counties in 1996.
-Moreover, about 20 percent of medical malpractice awards and 16 percent of product liability awards (other than in asbestos-related cases) were at least $1 million, compared with only 6 percent of state courts’ awards for all torts.
+Moreover, about 20 percent of medical malpractice awards and 16 percent of products liability awards (other than in asbestos-related cases) were at least $1 million, compared with only 6 percent of state courts’ awards for all torts.
 (Although punitive damages were infrequently awarded in medical malpractice and asbestos cases, they were also higher than the average for all torts: median amounts of $250,000 and $110,000, respectively, compared with $38,000 for tort cases overall.)26 At the federal level, medical malpractice cases terminated by trial in U.S. district courts in 1996 had a median final award of $252,000.

 Policymakers and the business community have been concerned about the increasing costs of asbestos litigation.
 Researchers at RAND estimate that claims for asbestos-related compensation totaled $54 billion through 2000, with estimated future costs ranging from another $145 billion to $210 billion.27 They also identified 67 bankruptcies related to asbestos litigation through 2002, up from three through 1982.
 Adding to that concern is the latency that occurs in the onset of asbestos-related disease, which makes it difficult to predict firms’ exposure to liability and to ensure adequate compensation for victims who have yet to file claims.28